DudhaneShrey86/prioritab/README.md

 Set your priorities for the day, week and month, and be reminded about them every time you open a new tab!

+## Differences from Original Repository
+"Clear All" option now asks for user confirmation before clearing all priorities.

+"Show Completion Percentage" toggle has been added, showing completion percentages of the segregated priorities.

+#### Link to original repo: <a href="https://github.com/ajyang818/prioritab">https://github.com/ajyang818/prioritab</a>

 ## FAQ
 ### How do I edit a task?
 Step 1: Double click on the text of the task you want to edit